samarthvaru/PlayListify/README.md

 2. **Configuration:** Configure your environment variables, database connections, and any other settings required for your deployment environment.

-3. **Run the Application:** Start the FastAPI server by running `uvicorn main:app --reload` from the command line.
+3. **Run the Application:** Start the FastAPI server by running `uvicorn app.main:app --reload` from the command line.
 Your app will be accessible at `http://127.0.0.1:8000`.

 4. **Sign Up:** Create a new user account to access the full range of features offered by the application.